akarhin/akarhin.github.io/_projects/1_project.md

 | Sidebands             | $$ \text{GMF} \pm k \times f_s $$               | Frequencies around GMF due to modulation effects |
 | Harmonics             | $$ m \times \text{GMF} $$                       | Integer multiples of the GMF                 |

-\n
-While traditional CM is effective, it is not very scalable, requiring more well educated data analysts for accurate diagnostics.
+While traditional CM is effective, it is not very scalable, requiring more well educated data analysts for accurate diagnosis.
+While the calulated features such as the RMS do alleviate this problem, reducing the vibration signature into specific features does not necessarily capture the entire distribution of faulty vibration behaviour.
 Therefore, the field of intelligent fault diagnosis (IFD) aims to automate CM with ML and DL solutions.
+The aim is to produce intelligent models that take the vibration signature or a multitude of calculated features as their input and that produce a health class as the output.
 The field has gained a lot of traction and many articles are published aiming to improve their use.

 ## Methodology